 Our team is here for you!

-- DS Counselors and Specialists work with students to determine appropriate adjustments and support the development of self-advocacy skills
+- DS Counselors and Specialists are practitioners who work with students to determine appropriate adjustments and support the development of self-advocacy skills

 - DS Coordinators and Specialists ensure provision of services, conversion of materials, and effective use of tools and techniques for access

 - DS Office Assistants work with students, staff, and service providers to ensure positive connections